byu-oit/hw-lambda-api/README.md

 git push
 ```

-In the AWS Console, watch the CodePipeline deploy.
-The CodeDeploy stage is particularly interesting.
-Once CodeDeploy says that the Replacement tasks are serving traffic, hit your application in the browser and see if your change worked.
-If the service is broken, look at the stopped ECS Tasks in the ECS Console to see if you can figure out why.
+In GitHub Actions, watch the deploy steps run (you have a new push, so you'll have to go back and select the new worflow run instance and the job again).
+Once it gets to the CodeDeploy step, you can watch the deploy happen in the CodeDeploy console in AWS.
+Once CodeDeploy says that production traffic has been switched over, hit your application in the browser and see if your change worked.
+If the service is broken, look at you Lambda logs in CloudWatch to see if you can figure out why.

 > Note:
 >
 > It's always best to test your changes locally before pushing to GitHub and AWS.
-Testing locally will significantly increase your productivity as you won't be constantly waiting for CodePipeline to deploy, just to discover bugs.
+Testing locally will significantly increase your productivity as you won't be constantly waiting for GitHub Actions and CodeDeploy to deploy, just to discover bugs.
 >
 > You can either test locally inside Docker, or with Node directly on your computer.
-Whichever method you choose, you'll have to setup the environment variables that ECS makes available to your code when it runs in AWS.
+Whichever method you choose, you'll have to setup any environment variables that your code is expecting when it runs in AWS.
 You can find these environment variables in `index.js` and `main.tf`.
+You'll also have to provide an alternate way of serving your API.
+Fronting the API code with an express app is a common pattern for local development.
+Then switching to using the Lambda Handler when deployed in AWS.

 ## Learn what was built